HIGH-TECH LABCOURSES

 Membrane ultrafiltration processes and rheological behaviour of aqueous colloidal suspensions

-The purpose of this lab course is to give Master students the opportunity to discover the mechanisms involved in membrane ultrafiltration processes in relation with the rheological behavior of the aqueous filtered suspensions.
+The purpose of this lab course is to give Master/PhD students the opportunity to discover the mechanisms involved in membrane ultrafiltration processes in relation with the rheological behaviour of the aqueous filtered suspensions.
 During the filtration process under shear flow and pressure forces, the filtered particles accumulate near the membrane surface forming a concentrated layer of a few hundred micrometers.
-The changes from a dilute phase to a concentrated phase induce a change in the rheological behavior of the suspensions which control the performance of the process.
-The proposed approach, is to combine the characterization of the filtration properties of the suspensions, the in-situ visualization of the accumulated layers and the rheometric behavior of the suspensions.
-The goal is to understand the principal mechanisms governing the ultrafiltration process used in several industrial applications, bio- and agro-industries, chemical industries, pharmaceutical, nuclear, as well as water and sludge treatment.
+The changes from a dilute phase to a concentrated phase induce a change in the rheological behaviour of the suspensions which control the performance of the process.
+The proposed approach, is to combine the characterization of the filtration properties of the suspensions, the in-situ visualization of the accumulated layers and the rheometric behaviour of the suspensions.

 PREREQUISITE